🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 targets : dict

-Target property value
+Target property values

 Returns: